r-dube/pickingflowers/tibet.md

 Note that in the case of a compromised mobile application such as Kaokao (referred to above), persistence is maintained as long as the user has the compromised application installed on his/her cell phone.

 In the cases where credentials to a cloud resource are phished, the attacker maintains access without being discovered as long as the user does not change the account password (in the case of stolen IDs/passwords) or remove delegated access (in the case of third-party applications).
-Suppose the user does change the password or remove delegated access to a malicious third-party application.
-In that case, the attackers have to compromise the user repeatedly (assuming that they remain interested in the user).
+Suppose that the user does change the password or remove delegated access to a malicious third-party application.
+In that case, the attackers have to compromise the user again (assuming that they remain interested in the user).

 ### Malware development and reuse
 Malware developed by Chinese attackers shows clear signs of continuous development: the malware improves in sophistication and its ability to evade security tools over time \[TCL5\].